Intel-bigdata/HiBench/README.md

   3. Setup Spark

+      SPARK_HIVE=true sbt/sbt assembly
+NOTE: SPARK_HIVE is deprecated, please use -Phive flag.

+      conf/spark-default.conf
+      spark.serializer       org.apache.spark.serializer.KryoSerializer
+      spark.kryoserializer.buffer.mb  256

-      Please make sure you have properly set up Hive in your cluster if you want to test hivebench.
+      lease make sure you have properly set up Hive in your cluster if you want to test hivebench.
 Or the benchmark willuse the default Hive-0.9 release which is included in package.

   4. Setup SparkBench